-All birds, their nests and eggs receive basic protection under the Wildlife and Countryside Act (1981) (as amended).
+All birds, their nests and eggs are protected under the Wildlife and Countryside Act 1981 (as amended).
 Certain rare species (Schedule 1 birds) receive additional protection from disturbance while breeding.
 Phlorum can carry out wintering and breeding bird surveys, as well as vantage point surveys.
-From these surveys we will devise suitable mitigation strategies for a range of projects, including offering watching briefs and toolbox talks to teach site staff what to do.
+From these surveys we will devise suitable mitigation strategies for a range of projects including offering watching briefs and tool box talks.

-Breeding bird, wintering bird and vantage point surveys often require a number of survey visits over several months.
+Breeding bird, wintering bird and vantage point surveys often require a number of surveys over several months.

-Barn owls (Tyto alba) were very common in the British countryside but their numbers have significantly declined as a result of loss of nesting sites, loss of hunting grounds and an increase in man-made hazards.
+Barn owl numbers have significantly declined, as a result of loss of nesting sites, loss of hunting grounds and an increase in man-made hazards.

 Barn owls mainly hunt small mammals over rough grassland.
-They eat their prey whole but regurgitate the bones and feathers.
-As a result, barn owl pellets, which are about the size of a thumb, can be used to identify their presence in an area.
-They generally hunt at dusk or dawn, relying primarily on sounds to locate their prey, but they also have very good eyesight.
+They eat their prey hole but regurgitate the bones and feathers.
+As a result, barn owl pellets, which are about the size for adult’s thumb, can be used identify their presence in an area.
+They generally hunt at dusk or dawn, relying primarily on sounds but also have good eyesight.

 You need a licence to approach or view the contents for a barn owl nest.

-Contact us for advice if you are concerned about an issue that might require further investigation.
+Contact us for more information about our bird and barn owl surveys.
 We are happy to have a free, no obligation chat to see how we can help.